kurves/Devops_Microservices-ml-kurves/README.md

 ## Cloud DevOps ND - C4- Microservices at Scale using AWS & Kubernetes - Supporting Material and Project Starter

-This repository is associated with Cloud DevOps ND - Course 04 - Microservices at Scale using AWS & Kubernetes.
-In here, you'll find:
+This project involves operatinalizing a Machine learning microservice API using docker and Kubernetes.This is done through containerising and deploying the machine learning service using kubernetes.

+The repository contains;
-1. Supporting material used in the video demonstration in the course
+1. Supporting material
 1. Starting code for a project, in which you can containerize and deploy a machine learning srevice using Kubernetes.

----

 ### A. Dependencies
 #### A.1.
 Python